Strings in Java vs Strings in C++

 What are Java Strings

-Java implements strings as objects of String Class.
+Java implements strings as objects of the String Class.
 Strings in Java can be constructed in multiple ways, depending on their use.
 Each quoted stream of characters is a String literal.
-String literals are stored in a common pool known as String Pool in Java.
+String literals are stored in a common pool known as the' String Pool' in Java.
 This facilitates the sharing of storage for strings with the same contents to save memory.
 An array of characters works the same as Java strings.

 The statement given above creates a string Welcome in the String Pool and assigns it to the reference variable str1.
 Now, let us create another reference variable, str2.